-If security is enabled, these fields will need to contain the credentials of the user configured to access the REST SQL endpoint.
+If security is enabled, these fields will need to contain the credentials of the access user.

 At a minimum, the Name and Hostname fields must be provisioned, before the DSN can be saved.

 Connection encryption is enabled by default.
-This will need to be changed if connecting to a SQL API endpoint with no cryptography enabled.
+This will need to be changed if connecting to an Elasticsearch node with no encryption.

 2.3 Cryptography parametersedit